Talk to enough Brits about what led them to up sticks and move to Thailand and the stories start to sound familiar.

 Having experience is good, but having the paperwork to back you up is useful when it comes to landing the well-paying international school jobs.

 I used to see work here as a means to an end.
 But since landing a job I find rewarding, I no longer spend my life watching the clock and wishing I was somewhere else.

 And you’ve got all the world-class beaches, gorgeous mountain vistas, and great food right on your doorstep in your downtime.

 If you want to move from the UK to Thailand to teach English make sure you prepare yourself by taking a reputable TEFL course.

-Text & Talk Academy in Bangkok has courses throughout the year that’ll prepare you for teaching English in Thailand.
-See a list of this year’s courses and prices.
+SEE TEFL has courses throughout the year that’ll prepare you for teaching English in Thailand.